How to Refurbish a Roller Coaster: Q&A With Great Coasters International

 C101: As you guys evaluate rides for improvements, do you get a sense of what has caused the issues you see?
 Why do most rides need the work?

 AH: A wooden roller coaster can truly last forever, but over time, old ride designs and older ride vehicles begin to damage themselves.
-We see that some of the ‘hand calculations’ from the 70’s, 80’s, and 90’s were not as full proof as the designers thought they would be and over time, those shapes begin tearing themselves apart.
+We see that some of the ‘hand calculations’ from the 70’s, 80’s, and 90’s were not as fool proof as the designers thought they would be.
+Over time those shapes begin tearing themselves apart.
 Combine that with different types of rolling stock and older wooden coasters can really begin to need repair work.
 (We have) certain techniques, processes, and tools that we use that are unique to Great Coasters that ultimately help to ease maintenance and extend the life of a ride.

 C101: How important is it to try to keep the “feeling” of the original ride?
 What are some of the things you focus on to try to recapture the original rides sensation?